Tiziana Life Sciences Ltd ("Ti - GuruFocus.com

 TZLS-401

-- Announced FDA approval for enrollment of a second, Secondary Progressive Multiple Sclerosis (SPMS) patient in under the Individual Patient Expanded Access (EA) Program following favorable clinical results after 6 months of treatment of the first patient in the EA program.
+- Received FDA approval for enrollment of a second, Secondary Progressive Multiple Sclerosis (SPMS) patient under the Individual Patient Expanded Access Program (EAP) following favorable clinical results after 6 months of treatment of the first patient in the EA program.

-- Announced initiation of phase 1b clinical trial in Crohn’s disease patients to evaluate oral capsules of foralumab, a fully human anti-cd3 monoclonal antibody.
-The revised protocol allows for the study of a broader patient population and a shorter dosing period.
-These protocol amendments or revisions are intended to expedite patient enrollment with study completion targeted for the fourth quarter of 2022.
-This study is the first multiple-dose study with orally administered enteric-coated capsules of foralumab in patients with CD.
-This study will initiate soon with patient enrollment in the second quarter of 2022.
-Enteric-coated capsules, containing doses up to 5 mg of foralumab, will be administered once-daily for five consecutive days to patients with mild-to-moderately active CD.
-While the primary objective is safety and tolerability, additional endpoints are to assess clinical and immune signal responses, including calprotectin measurements in stool.
-Blood samples will be collected to evaluate pharmacokinetics, including the rate and extent of systemic absorption.
-The presence of anti-drug antibodies (ADAs) will also be determined.
+- Initiated a Phase 1b clinical trial in Crohn’s disease patients to evaluate oral capsules of foralumab, a fully human anti-cd3 monoclonal antibody.
+The revised protocol allowed for the study of a broader patient population and a shorter dosing period.
+These protocol amendments or revisions were intended to expedite patient enrollment with study completion targeted for the fourth quarter of 2022.
+This study was the first multiple-dose study with orally administered enteric-coated capsules of foralumab in patients with Crohn’s disease.
+Due to the refocus of the company subsequent to the first six months of 2022, this study has been placed on hold.

-- Announced that FDA granted permission to enroll up to 8 additional (SPMS) patients in the expanded access program with intranasal foralumab.
-The safety, tolerability, and clinical responses from the first two SPMS patients were submitted to the FDA to seek permission to treat up to an additional eight SPMS patients with the goal of obtaining more clinical data to assess robustness of the clinical responses.
+- Granted permission by the FDA to enroll up to eight additional (SPMS) patients in the EAP with intranasal foralumab.
 As part of the original treatment plan, the foralumab dose will remain 50 mcg three times a week (MWF), which is the same dose administered previously to the first two SPMS patients.
 The dosing regimen in this IND also has a provision for dose escalation up to 100 mcg three times a week (MWF) as an option to improve clinical benefit, if needed.

-- Announced that data from a Secondary Progressive Multiple Sclerosis patient treated with intranasal treatment with foralumab will be presented at the consortium of multiple sclerosis centers (CMSC) 2022 annual meeting.
-Dr. Tanuja Chitnis, MD, Professor of Neurology and the Principal investigator of the clinical study at the at the Brigham and Women’s Hospital (BWH), Boston, MA., presented a poster discussing clinical data from a patient with secondary progressive Multiple Sclerosis (SPMS), who was treated with intranasal foralumab for six months.
+- Data from a Secondary Progressive Multiple Sclerosis patient treated with intranasal treatment with foralumab were presented on June 2, 2022 at the consortium of multiple sclerosis centers (CMSC) 2022 annual meeting.
+Dr. Tanuja Chitnis, MD, Professor of Neurology and the Principal investigator of the clinical study at the at the Brigham and Women’s Hospital (BWH), Boston, MA., presented a poster discussing clinical data from a patient with SPMS, who was treated with intranasal foralumab for six months.

-- Announced positive clinical results in the second patient with secondary progressive multiple sclerosis (SPMS) following three months of dosing with intranasal foralumab.
-These results confirm the previously reported data, from the first SPMS patient after three months of treatment of the first SPMS patient.
-The treatment with foralumab, a fully human anti-CD3 monoclonal antibody, was well-tolerated and improved clinical and PET imaging analyses.The second patient, a young male in his 40s, was diagnosed with SPMS in 2014.
+- Announced positive clinical results for the second patient (EA2) in the non-active SPMS Expanded Access (EA) Program following three months of dosing with intranasal foralumab.
+These results confirm the previously reported data, from the first non-active SPMS patient (EA1) after three months of treatment of intranasal foralumab.
+Foralumab, a fully human anti-CD3 monoclonal antibody, was well-tolerated and improved clinical and PET imaging analyses.
+The second patient was diagnosed with SPMS in 2014.
 Since then, the disease has been progressive, resulting in an accumulation of disability.
-Following completion of three months of treatment with intranasal foralumab (50 mcg; three times a week for two weeks, followed by one week off treatment), the patient showed improvement as measured by PET imaging, to assess inhibition of microglial activation, and by neurologic examination.
-Approximately 10-30% reduction in PET signal was seen across brain regions (including cortex, thalamus, white matter, and cerebellum) in the second SPMS patient, which is comparable to the PET changes seen in the first SPMS patient following three months of treatment with intranasal foralumab.
-Clinically, the Timed 25-Foot Walk test and neurologic exam were also improved.
+Patient EA2 started ocrelizumab in 2018 and stopped this treatment in 2021.
+During this time EA2’s non-active SPMS progressed as measured by EDSS worsening from 3.5 in 2018 to 6.0 in 2021.
+At this point in time EA2 needed a cane to walk 100 meters.
+Patient EA2 was subsequently enrolled in the intranasal foralumab expanded access program.
+In September 2022, 8 months after starting treatment with intranasal foralumab, EA2 was able to walk 100 meters without a cane or need to rest.
+This improved the EDSS from 6.0 to 5.5.
+EA2’s pyramidal score remained stable during this time.
+In December 2022, 11 months after starting treatment with intranasal foralumab, EA2 was able to walk 200 meters without a cane or need to rest, resulting in further improvement in EDSS from 5.5 to 5.0.
+EA2’s pyramidal score continued to remain stable.
+Lastly preliminary reading of EA2’s 11-month PET Scan (December 2022) demonstrated improvement in microglial activation over baseline.

-- Initiated five GLP safety toxicology studies of foralumab administered intranasally and subcutaneously in HuGEMM CD3 transgenic mice.
-Three intranasal toxicology studies of 14 days, 13 weeks and 26 weeks dosing duration and two subcutaneous safety toxicology studies of 14 days and 28 days dosing duration were initiated.
+- Initiated five Good Laboratory Practice (GLP) safety toxicology studies of foralumab administered intranasally and subcutaneously in HuGEMM CD3 transgenic mice.
+The five studies consisted of three intranasal toxicology studies of 14 days, 13 weeks and 26 weeks dosing duration and two subcutaneous safety toxicology studies of 14 days and 28 days dosing duration.
+On December 15, 2022 the Company announced that it had successfully completed the 13-week toxicology trial and that intranasal foralumab was well-tolerated.

-- Completed manufacturing of clinical supplies of foralumab solution for subcutaneous injection at Frontage Laboratories and initiated ICH stability studies
+- Completed manufacturing of clinical supplies of foralumab solution for subcutaneous injection and initiated ICH stability studies.

-- Completed compatibility, stability and characterization studies of foralumab nasal solution in Aptar Unidose device for nasal administration
+- Completed compatibility, stability and characterization studies of foralumab intranasal solution in unit dose device for nasal administration.
+Compatibility, stability and characterization studies of foralumab intranasal solution in multi dose device for intranasal administration will be completed in Q1 2023.

 Anti IL-6R mAb